igneus/calendarium-romanum/README.md

 The gem expects data files following a custom format - see README in the [data](/data) directory for it's description.
 The same directory contains a bunch of example data files.
+(All of them are also bundled in the gem and accessible via `CalendariumRomanum::Data`, as described above.)

 `universal-en.txt` and `universal-la.txt` are data of the General Roman Calendar in English and Latin.

-The other files, when layered properly, can be used to assemble proper calendar of any diocese in the Czech Republic.
+The `czech-*.txt` files, when layered properly, can be used to assemble proper calendar of any diocese in the Czech Republic.

 ### Implement custom loading strategy